 You can change the speed at which the keyboard responds when you hold down a key.
-This setting can be found under Start Options in the Configuration/Setup Utility program.
+This setting can be found under Start Options in the Configuration/Setup utility program.
 The default typematic rate is 30 characters per second (fast rate).

-Setting the startup sequence
+Changing and viewing the startup sequence

 Your computer can be started from several devices including the hard disk drive, diskette drive, CD-ROM drive, or from the network.
 The startup program looks for these devices in a selected sequence.
-You can use the Configuration/Setup Utility to select the startup sequence.
+A different startup sequence can be selected for when your computer is turned on using the power switch than when it is turned on automatically (Wake on LAN).
+Use the Configuration/Setup utility to select the primary startup sequence and the automatic power on startup sequence.